Wandie23/portfolio-creation/README.md

 ##  2. Skills and Interests

-###  Evidence:
-- HTML/CSS coding project: [GitHub Repo Link]
+- HTML/CSS coding
 - IP/TCP Configuration lab exercises
+- Linux operating System fundamentals
 - Weekly academic goals and personal interest reflection journal

 ###  STAR Reflection:
 - **Situation:** I was assigned practical tasks during training and studies that aligned with my interests in coding and networks.
 - **Task:** Apply skills in real-world scenarios and document them.
-- **Action:** I developed a sample website using HTML/CSS and configured network protocols in lab simulations.
+- **Action:** I developed a sample website using HTML/CSS and configured network protocols in lab simulations like Cisco Parket tracer.
 - **Result:** These tasks confirmed my passion for backend systems and helped me recognize strengths in structured problem-solving.

 ---